Noor014/Dynamic-Maintenance-of-SCCs/README.md

 # Dynamic Maintenance of Strong Connectivity under Bounded Edge Failures and Insertions

-This repository contains the full C++ implementation of the algorithms described in my M.Tech thesis:
+This repository contains the full C++ implementation of the algorithms described in this paper.

-**“Efficient Maintenance of Strongly Connected Components in Fault-Prone Directed Graphs”**.
+## 🖋 Thesis Abstract
+In dynamic networks, failures such as link breakdowns are common.
 The work tackles the challenge of maintaining **strong connectivity information** in directed graphs under **edge failures and updates**, using efficient preprocessing and querying strategies.
 It builds on recent theoretical advances and includes an original extension for answering **pairwise strong connectivity queries** under both deletions and insertions.

 ---